Data recovery best practices dictate regular backups, snapshots, and replication policies, but when disaster strikes, hindsight is 20/20.

-This is another reliable disaster recovery best practice to store Qumulo data in a different location and thus, prevent it from a potential local attacker.
+This is another reliable business continuity and disaster recovery best practice to store Qumulo data in a different location and thus, prevent it from a potential local attacker.
 Depending on the workload or file changing characteristics, your disaster recovery strategy could dictate copying consistent snapshots to an S3 bucket or using AWS versioning to keep multiple versions of files in the bucket.

 Different apps can act on the data in the filesystem and the S3 bucket and data can be tiered to AWS Glacier by policy.
 The strategy can be complemented by using AWS intelligent tiering to move older files to AWS Glacier for cold storage–which is a cost-effective method of storing data that is not actively being used.

 A well-known disaster recovery best practice is to keep backups of your relevant data so it can be recovered when needed.
 Qumulo supports all major ISV backup software solutions.
 Like all other tasks on Qumulo’s file system software, the data movement can be highly automated by using the API or CLI.
 Qumulo’s snapdiff API allows incremental forever backups to perform a full backup once.
 Any ISV solution can be used to backup native files.